onespacemedia/styleguide/README.md

 It is occasionally necessary to use vendor prefixes to work around weird cross-browser bugs, and in the vanishingly small number of cases that Autoprefixer does not work.
 In both these cases, you should add a comment to explain why you are using vendor prefixes.

+## Using `z-index`

+Do not start `z-index` wars, and don't escalate them if you see them in existing projects.

+It's tempting to add an extremely high `z-index` for things that you think absolutely must be on top of all other elements of a site.
+This often manifests itself as `z-index: 99999`.
+And then someone notices something that needs to be on top of _that_, and adds an extra digit to make it `z-index: 999999`.
+Then later, on a retainer task a few months down the line, someone adds an extra digit to _that_...

+Generally, if you find yourself using more than low-single-digit z-indices on anything other than a global component like a sticky header, you are in a `z-index` war.
+If you are using numbers greater than 100, you are definitely in a `z-index` war.

+If you can, use DOM ordering and `position: relative` with no z-index if something has to sit above another thing within a component; you will be fine if you place the component later in the DOM at the same or higher level.

+If you can't, use the lowest possible `z-index` you can.
+Within the same component, 1 is usually sufficient.

 # HTML guidelines

 In these examples, class names are omitted for readability.